 And, if you are caught up, here’s the season finale trailer that dropped during the event.
-All season one episodes of The Lord of the Rings: The Rings of Power are now streaming exclusively on Amazon Prime Video.
+All season one episodes of The Lord of the Rings: The Rings of Power are now streaming exclusively on Prime Video.

 Let The Right One In

 Anyone familiar with the 2004 Swedish vampire film Let the Right On In has an idea of the bloody thrills to expect from this new Showtime series which premiered last week.
 This time around, instead of the snowy isolation of Sweden, this father/daughter vampire takes us to the busy streets of New York City to tell a story that asks the questions, what would you do for your child?

 The series stars relative newcomer Madison Taylor Báez and veteran actor Demián Bichir as the duo that cover a lot of morally gray territory to keep their small family together.
 Simultaneously a slow burn and insanely intense; cerebral and gory.
 If you think the first episode ramps up the intensity, it’s just the beginning.